 All types of artisanal drinks have joined Paducah’s creative scene, including legal moonshines and, of course, bourbon.
 If you’re an aficionado of American whisky, the Silent Brigade Distillery should be on your itinerary.
 Silent Brigade hand-crafts bourbon the old fashioned way in specially designed copper pot stills and offers an innovative line of spirits, including the tantalizingly named Apple Pie and Peach and Apple Moonshine.

-Honoring the long tradition of Kentucky moonshine makers, The Moonshine Company has stormed onto the scene of craft beverages.
-In the four years since opening its doors, the distiller has won nine medals for its moonshine and two consumer choice awards.
-In addition to a fine selection of more traditional flavors, The Moonshine Company also offers some charming options, such as Loaded Lemonade, the buttery pecan flavor of Blind Squirrel, and the Quilter’s Special, which is made with real yellow and white peaches.
+Honoring the long tradition of Kentucky moonshine makers, The Moonshine Company contributes to the local craft beverage scene.
+In addition to a fine selection of more traditional moonshine flavors, Paducah Distilled Spirits also offers some charming options, such as Loaded Lemonade, the buttery pecan flavor of Blind Squirrel, and the Quilter’s Special, which is made with real yellow and white peaches.

-Paducah' award-winning Purple Toad Winery is the ideal place to finish off a day of sightseeing and adventure.
-The largest and most medaled of Kentucky’s wineries, Purple Toad has a reputation of pleasing all types of folks, including people who don’t normally drink.
-Just a handful of its innovative flavors include Chocolate Strawberry, Cranberry, Lauren's Blackberry, and Paducah Peach.
+Paducah's award-winning Purple Toad Winery is the largest and most medaled of Kentucky’s wineries.
+Purple Toad has a reputation of pleasing all types of folks, including people who don’t normally drink wine.
+Innovative and fruitful flavors include Chocolate Strawberry, Cranberry, Lauren's Blackberry, and Paducah Peach.

 Create Your Culinary Tour

-Throughout “The Year of Kentucky Food” and beyond, you’ll find no shortage of locations and special occasions to explore local cuisine, from bourbons to beers, and new and traditional takes on iconic dishes.
-If you’re planning a foodie tour, be sure to include a stop in Paducah, where the food and drink scene is yet another prized work of art.
+You’ll find no shortage of locations and special occasions to explore local cuisine, from bourbons to beers, and new and traditional takes on iconic dishes.
+If you’re planning a foodie tour of Kentucky, be sure to include a stop in Paducah, where the food and drink scene is yet another prized work of art.

-Preview a full list of Paducah restaurants and the Paducah Dining Guide for more inspiration.
+Preview a full list of Paducah restaurants, our guide to Paducah bars and the Paducah Dining Guide for more inspiration.
 Or, visit the Paducah.travel Calendar of Events for upcoming culinary events, festivals, bourbon dinners, and tastings!

 Written by Lisa Collard for RootsRated Media in partnership with Paducah Convention & Visitors Bureau.